 Welcome to Örebro

 Örebro is a beautiful town in the very heart of Sweden.
-The population of almost 143,000 makes it the seventh largest town in the country.
+The population of 150,000 makes it the sixth largest town in the country.
 Among the residents are immigrants from around 165 different countries.

 With its closeness to Stockholm (200 km), Gothenburg and Oslo (both 300 km) it is a natural logistical centre of Scandinavia.
 Its attractive position makes Örebro a multifaceted business region and an ideal place for conferences and trade fairs.
 The infrastructure is good with a Travel Centre for trains and buses as well as Örebro Airport.